+For a user to use SPE, they need the complete infrastructure.
+In addition to SPE-capable cables and plugs, these are the switches and terminal devices in particular.
+Not all components are currently available on the market.
+LAPP is also working on this and will be one of the first manufacturers to offer such components.
 For users to plan and check a SPE network, they need planning and installation guidelines for the respective uses.
 These guidelines are developed for industrial Ethernet systems by user organisations such as PI for PROFINET or ODVA for ETHERNET/IP.
 LAPP is already working on this in working groups with other member companies.

-8. FIT FOR SPE?
+9. FIT FOR SPE?